Broadway Shopping Centre, Bexleyheath: Previous developments of major stores

 The only other major store to have changed its configuration since the mall opened was Boots, which expanded to its current size in 2001 by taking over a vacant single store (formerly occupied by Instep Sports) neighbouring their original unit.

 Deichmann opened in a double-fronted store by joining the former Next premises within the mall to the neighbouring former Sussex Stationers store (which had prior to 2000 been part of Woolworths).

 Morleys Stores opened a 50,000sq ft department store in the centre in spring 2017, taking the space vacated by the collapse of British Home Stores.
 In 2018 construction work began to install a gym above Morley's, this is operated by The Gym Group and opened in winter 2018-19.

 Metro Bank applied to Bexley Council for permission to convert units at the Broadway entrance of the mall to create a new bank branch, to open in 2016; to enable this development to go ahead, in late 2015 the stores then trading in the affected units - Carphone Warehouse, Thomas Cook and Sblended Milkshakes - were relocated to alternative spaces within the building, with Sblended moving to an in-mall kiosk and the others taking then-vacant units.
+(Thomas Cook has since become Hays Travel along with the rest of the chain's branches following the Thomas Cook group's collapse, Carphone Warehouse closed all its standalone shops in 2020 and Sblended subsequently also withdrew from the centre, its kiosk space as of 2025 occupied by VIP Barbers.
+The former Carphone Warehouse store was initially taken up by local business The Movie Shack, which subsequently relocated into the larger former Clarks premises and in May 2025 moved again to premises at Mayplace Road West, outside the centre's boundaries, after their lease was not renewed.
+The former Carphone Warehouse/Movie Shack site has since been utilised to relocate jewellery store Warren James inside from its previous Broadway-facing unit.